surajsinghgahlot/projects/Readme.md

 ### Used Apps:
 1. Amazon Amplify for UI react app. <br />
-2. Amazon Congnito to manager user's identity. <br />
+2. Amazon Cognito to manager user's identity. <br />
 3. Amazon SES to manage sender's email. <br />
 4. Amazon Lambda function to send emails. <br />

 ### Solutions Into:
-1. *AWS Amplify*: Amplify is everything you need to build full-stack reactjs web UI and mobile apps. <br />
+1. **AWS Amplify**: Amplify is everything you need to build full-stack web UI and mobile apps. <br />
-                     xcfdf
+                    We hosted our react UI on amplify with buid.
+Amplify comes with inbuild URL, just like cloudfront and s3 have. <br />
+                    We can use the same URI to point to our domain. <br />

+2. **Amazon Cognito**: The service helps you implement customer identity and access management into your web and mobile applications. <br />
+                       You can quickly add user authentication and access control to your applications in minutes.
+It is fully AWS managed apps so it comes with scalelibilty.